anhbaysgalan1/lightspark-architecture/ARD_Implementation_Roadmap_V2.md

 ### Month 1 Post-Launch

 - [ ] Daily monitoring of all KPIs
-- [ ] Verify immediate iDAX execution working smoothly
+- [ ] Verify immediate idax execution working smoothly
 - [ ] Monitor price risk (should be zero)
 - [ ] Collect and analyze user feedback
 - [ ] Fix bugs reported by users